The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 History of Wing Chun

-The history of Wing Chun is a mixture of fact and legend.
-Most boil down to the fact that it was developed in the 17th century, as an offshoot of one of the most difficult styles of martial arts studied by the stern and die-hard Buddhist monks.
-There is talk of the nun Umei, who created a martial art capable of being effective regardless of size, weight, or gender.
+The history of Wing Chun is a mixture of facts and legends.
+The majority is that it was developed in the 17th century as an offshoot of one of the more complex styles of martial arts studied by hard-nosed Buddhist monks.
+There is talk of a nun named Umei who created a martial art that could be effective regardless of size, weight or gender.

-As in other wushu techniques, it is based on the “chi-sao” technique - “sticky hands”, thanks to which the fighter learns to constantly be in contact with the enemy with his hands, feel all his movements and prevent him from carrying out his techniques.
-But Wing Chun fighters are fighting on short distance, where you can reach the enemy with your hand, and even better - with your elbow.
-In order to break through to a sufficiently close distance, special types of movements are used.
+Like other wushu techniques, it is based on the “chi sao” technique - “sticky hands”, thanks to which the fighter learns to constantly be in contact with the enemy with his hands, feel all his movements and prevent him from carrying out his techniques.
+But Wing Chun fighters fight on short distance, where you can reach the enemy with your hand, or even better, with your elbow.
+In order to break through to a fairly close distance, special types of movements are used.
 Kicks are used in combination with punches.
-Usually kicks hit the opponent's knees at the same time as an upper level attack with hands.
+Usually the legs hit the opponent's knees simultaneously with the upper level attack with the arms.

-What wing chun masters are really proud of is their balance between attack and defense, they can attack and defend at the same time.
-And real masters are famous for their ability to correctly choose a position, so competently that it is literally impossible to take them by surprise.
+What Wing Chun masters are truly proud of is their balance between attack and defense; they can attack and defend at the same time.
+And real masters are famous for their ability to choose a position wisely, so wisely that it is literally impossible to take them by surprise.

 Brazilian Jiu-Jitsu - the martial art of Chuck Norris